leo-ger/coin-pocket-escape/README.md

 # Configuration
 You can set the time to wait after the coin is flipped (in ms).
 This lets the coin-flip animation play.

+Also you can set if the result should be randomized.
+This means that it's randomized if heads or tails gets you out of the pocket dimension.

 # Contributors
 Plugin written by [David-Floy](https://github.com/David-Floy), [josqu-john](https://github.com/josqu-john) and [leo-ger](https://github.com/leo-ger).